arjit-32/Training/WebD/Core/async-js.md

 ```

 ## Promises
-Object that may produce value in the future
+Object that handles asynchronous result of an operation.
 ```javascript
 //To get response from promise we use .then() function giveTest(){